List of Properties of Alkenes

 Alkenes chemistry is a study of carbon compounds which are held together by a double bond.
 These are unsaturated carbon compounds which have a general formula of CnH2n.
 These compounds are also known as olefins.
 The physical properties possessed by these double-bonded compounds are similar to the physical properties of alkanes.

-These double bonded compounds are colourless and odourless in nature.
-However, Ethene is an exception as it is a colourless gas but has a faint sweet odour.
-The first three members of the alkene group are gaseous in nature, next fourteen members are liquids and the remaining alkenes are solids.
+These double-bonded compounds are colourless and odourless in nature.
+However, Ethene is an exception as it is a colourless gas but has a faintly sweet odour.
+The first three members of the alkene group are gaseous in nature, the next fourteen members are liquids and the remaining alkenes are solids.
 The alkenes are insoluble in water but are completely soluble in non-polar solvents such as benzene, ligroin to name a few.

 Alkenes are weakly polar just like alkanes but are slightly more reactive than alkanes due to the presence of double bonds.
 The π electrons which make up the double bonds can easily be removed or added as they are weakly held.
 Hence the dipole moments exhibited by alkenes are more than alkanes.
 The polarity depends upon the functional group attached to the compounds and the chemical structures.

 To learn more about this topic and other related topics, such as the electrophilic addition reactions of alkenes, download BYJU’S – The Learning App.